-Last year our family added a new tradition to our Christmas celebrations, the observance of St. Nicholas Day.
+A few years ago our family added a new tradition to our Christmas celebrations: the observance of St. Nicholas Day.

 If you’ve never heard of St. Nicholas Day, don’t worry.
-Neither had I until my sister-in-law shared about it a few years ago, and it wasn’t until last November that I really started looking into the day to find out more about it.
+Neither had I until my sister-in-law shared about it a several years ago, and it wasn’t until a few Novembers ago that I really started looking into the day to find out more about it.
 (It’s a big deal in European countries, but not as widespread in America.
 While it seems to be more prevalent as a Catholic holiday, since Saint Nicholas was a priest and bishop of the early Catholic Church, in my researching, I have found that Christians of all denominations celebrate the day honoring the real-life St. Nick.)

 Growing up, our families didn’t focus much on Santa Claus at Christmas time, even though we didn’t completely shun the idea.
 Now that we are parents, Brad and I don’t want our children to be overly obsessed with the story of a jolly elf bringing them lots of toys either.
 We’ve not encouraged our boys to make Christmas lists or write letters, mainly because we don’t want them to think that that is the main point of Christmas.
 In fact, when Elijah was little, it wasn’t until random people (at the store or church) started asking him what he wanted from Santa that he even thought to ask for specific things at Christmas.

 Of course, again, we don’t avoid Santa.
 We watch Christmas specials, sing “Santa Claus Is Coming to Town,” and if we see a Santa and Mrs. Claus while we’re shopping or at Christmas events, our boys say, “Hi,” just like they do with other costumed characters and maybe get their picture taken (if it’s free or I can take it.
 Haha).
 Elijah has never been fooled by people in costumes or thought that they were real.
 He just sees them as playing dress-up like we like to do, so we didn’t even need to pretend with him.
-Josiah is a bit shy, so while he might not be sure if they are real or playing, he’s not likely to be as anxious to see them either way.
+Josiah was a bit more shy, so while he might not have been sure if they were real or playing, he wasn’t as likely to be as anxious to see them either way.

-So for the last few years we’ve just kept Santa on the sidelines, acknowledging him as one of the back-up dancers to the holiday, along with Frosty, Rudolph, the Grinch, and even good old Charlie Brown, while Jesus takes center stage as the true Star of the season.
+So for our first few Christmases with kids, we just kept Santa on the sidelines, acknowledging him as one of the back-up dancers to the holiday, along with Frosty, Rudolph, the Grinch, and even good old Charlie Brown, while Jesus – of course – always took center stage as the true Star of the season.

 However, knowing what I did about the real Saint Nicholas, and then learning more as I investigated his holiday, I wanted my boys to see beyond just the Santa stories and learn the truth about the man behind all those Christmas legends because THAT Saint Nicholas clearly points to the heart of Christmas and the Savior.